wilsonmar/mac-setup/README.md

    The file's name is suffixed with ".sh" because it is a runnable script that establishes memory variables for a <a href="#MainScript">Setup script</a> to reference.

-Keywords to trigger install are organized by categories:
+Keywords to trigger install are specified in category variables:

 <a name="Categories"></a>